 Bold, dramatic, with an exquisite attention to detail, Ethan Soledad (b.
-1999) is a composer whose work aims to express emotions in their most raw form through music.
+1999) is a composer whose work aims to express emotions in their most raw form.
 An experienced singer, he incorporates drama in his work, emphasizing the importance of silence and one’s perception of time.
-Ethan’s music draws from a wide palette of compositional styles and colors ranging from impressionism to neoclassicism and post-minimalism.
+Ethan’s music draws from a wide palette of compositional styles and colors ranging from impressionism and neoclassicism to post-minimalism and the avant-garde.
 His musical style is marked by unapologetic expression, dynamic extremes, and the ability to do more with less but never shying away from doing more with more.